What is eHealth?

 The future of the healthcare industry is undergoing a massive restructuring as a result of eHealth and health informatics.
 Professionals searching for work in these fields enjoy plenty of job prospects.
 Major initiatives such as the Affordable Care Act and the implementation of ICD-10 created a demand for workers skilled in health information technology.
 Many healthcare organizations have been forced to delay the onset of certain systems, due to a lack of talent to implement the changes.

-The U.S. Bureau of Labor Statistics predicts that employment of health information professionals will increase by 32% through 2029.
+The U.S. Bureau of Labor Statistics predicts that employment of health information technologists and medical registrars will increase by 16% through 2032.
 In fact, experts predict this employment trend will continue on even longer.

 YES!
 Please send me a FREE guide with course info, pricing and more!